Doul00/ML_Notes/chapter1/regression.md

 Linear regression is used to predict a variable which output is a continuous.
 For instance, it can be used to predict the price of a house given some of its features.
 It performs well when the output variable $$y$$ is a linear combination of the features.
 Otherwise, it will perform poorly.

-Its goal is to draw a line which fits the best the data.
+Its goal is to draw a line which fits the data in the best way possible.

 ![](/assets/linear_regression.png)

 #### **II.
 Model and cost function**